 Here's a record of your answers.
 You can use it to talk with your doctor or loved ones about your decision.

-Author | Healthwise Staff |
+Author | |

 ---|---|

 This decision aid is for people who have symptoms from peripheral arterial disease, such as leg pain when they exercise.
-This decision aid is not for people who need treatment right away for severely limited blood flow to a leg or foot.
+This decision aid is not for people who need treatment for severely limited blood flow to a leg or foot.

 Peripheral arterial disease (PAD) is a narrowing or blockage of arteries in your arms and legs.
 It causes poor blood flow.
 When you walk or exercise, your leg muscles don't get enough blood.
 This may cause symptoms, such as leg pain during exercise.

-PAD is caused by
+PAD is typically caused by

 Poor blood flow may cause

-Lifestyle changes and medicine can help you live longer.
-Angioplasty or bypass surgery alone will not.
+A heart-healthy lifestyle and medicine can help prevent a heart attack and stroke.
+Angioplasty or surgery alone will not.

 A specialized exercise program or medicine may help relieve symptoms and help you walk more easily.